A variable shrub that may reach a height of 5 metres by about 4 metres wide.

-Prostanthera ovalifolia ‘Rosea’ was the first mint bush that I grew in my garden in the northern Sydney suburb of Westleigh and the original plant lasted for well over 20 years.
+Prostanthera ovalifolia ‘Rosea’. is the one I grow and prefer.
+It has lovely mauve flowers that cover the plant for a far too short a period in Spring.
+It was the first mint bush that I grew in my garden in the northern Sydney suburb of Westleigh and the original plant lasted for well over 20 years.

 It is stunning in flower and has the added bonus of highly aromatic leaves – when brushed they fill the air with a delightful bushland fragrance.
 It is a rounded shrub that grows to about two to three metres tall with a similar spread.